hiend0/Network-Plus-Part-1/Module 2/Physical Labs/view-the-switch-mac-address-table.md

 2. **Did all devices have successful replies to pings?
 If not, check cabling and IP configurations.**
    _Answer:_
+   Yes, cables and IP configurations were done correctly.

 3. **Has the switch added additional MAC addresses to the MAC address table?
 If so, which addresses and devices?**
    _Answer:_